2023 Best Mechanical Engineering Schools in the Southeast Region

 Read full report on Mechanical Engineering Technology at Kennesaw State University

 Eastern Florida State College came in at #7 in this year’s edition of the Best Mechanical Engineering Schools in the Southeast Region ranking.
-EFSC is a fairly large public school located in the suburb of Cocoa.
+EFSC is a large public school located in the suburb of Cocoa.

-With a ranking of #9, American Public University System did quite well on this year’s best schools for mechanical engineering technology students.
-American Military University is a fairly large private for-profit school located in the fringe town of Charles Town.
+American Public University System came in at #9 in this year’s edition of the Best Mechanical Engineering Schools in the Southeast Region ranking.
+American Military University is a fairly large private for-profit school located in the town of Charles Town.

 ME Tech majors at American Military University take out an average of $20,744 in student loans while working on their egree.